Peacemaker & CX Race

 A standard SRAM GXP BB uses no spacers.

 The Peacemaker uses a 42/52 integrated headset.
-It comes stock with either a lower Chris King crown race/bearing mated with a Cane Creek upper or a complete Cane Creek assembly.
+It comes stock with a Cane Creek headset.
 There are no additional cups to press into the frame.

 Note: The Peacemaker is not compatible with the Chris King DropSet upper bearing/assembly due to the height of the bearing - bummer, we know but it's actually not that uncommon of a thing.
 It requires a shallow upper bearing height.

-Cane Creek 40 and 110 upper bearing assembly's are recommended.
+Cane Creek 40, Hellbender and 110 upper bearing assemblies are recommended.

 The Peacemaker is compatible as either a 1x or 2x drivetrain setup.
 To convert to a 1x setup simply remove the front derailleur mount with an Allen key.